aerospike/act/README.md

 These configuration files must be modified to make sure the device-names field (see below) specifies exactly the device(s) to be tested.

-To modify the config file, you must change the device name(s) and make sure that the correct number of reads/writes are performed.
+To modify the config file, you must change:

+1. the device name(s)
+2. the number of reads/writes to perform
+3. the number of large block operations to perform (large-block-ops-per-sec)

 For example, to run a 48x test, you would modify the actconfig_24x.txt file to specify the correct drive and the correct number of reads/writes.
 For a test of 8 drives at 6x, you would modify the actconfig_1x_4d.txt file to specify all of your drives AND to specify the number of reads/writes to perform (6x rather than 1x).